 By now you must be ravenous, so head to Cervejaria Ramiro on Avenida Almirante for the finest seafood Lisbon can offer.
 The city is a Mecca for fish lovers, although tourist traps abound so we’d advise you to stick to our suggestions.
-In fact per-capita consumption of fish in Portugal is some of the highest in the world!
-Local specialties include the ubiquitous Bacalhau, octopus, squid, grilled sardines, called sardines assadas, hake, sea bass, lobster, prawns, clams, oysters and scallops.
+In fact, per-capita consumption of fish in Portugal is some of the highest in the world!
+Local specialties include the ubiquitous Bacalhau, octopus, squid, grilled sardines, called “sardines assadas”, hake, sea bass, lobster, prawns, clams, oysters, and scallops.
 Ramiro offers all of the above and does, at least in our opinion, the best lobster in Lisbon.
-In fact everything on the menu is fresh and cooked to perfection.
+In fact, everything on the menu is fresh and cooked to perfection.
 Service is friendly and the place isn’t overrun with tourists.
-Great wine list too!
+And a great wine list too!

 We imagine that you’ll want to work off lunch before dinner, and there is no better place to take a stroll than the delightful Rua Augusta, one of the nicest pedestrianized boulevards in Lisbon.
 In the afternoon/early evening its hums with locals and tourists taking a stroll and browsing the area’s many old-fashioned shops and cafes.
 It’s also not a bad place to take an aperitif, but for some of the best views over Lisbon take a taxi to the hotel Tivoli Lisboa, on Avenida Liberdade.
 Their rooftop bar is the perfect venue to start your evening sipping Alvarinho and admiring Lisbon’s handsome architecture.
 Drink prices are also reasonable considering what’s on offer.

 To experience one or two of the finer points in high-end Portuguese cuisine, we can think of no better restaurant than Bocca on Rua Rodrigo da Fonseca.
 Head Chef Alexandre Silva only uses seasonal produce to craft exquisitely refined, modern interpretations of Portuguese cuisine.
-Highlights include the porcini, celeriac and white truffle salad, followed by suckling pig and tangerine.
-This venerable dish originates from the Bairrada region, where’s it known as Leitao a Bairrada and Silva prepares one of the best examples in Portugal.
-For dessert, you can’t go far wrong with Horta Doce or sweet garden which includes carrot pudding, caramelised pumpkin, crystallized tomato and chocolate.
+Highlights include the porcini, celeriac, and white truffle salad, followed by suckling pig and tangerine.
+This venerable dish originates from the Bairrada region, where it is known as Leitao a Bairrada and Chef Silva prepares one of the best examples in Portugal.
+For dessert, you can’t go far wrong with Horta Doce or sweet garden which includes carrot pudding, caramelized pumpkin, crystallized tomato, and chocolate.
 Maybe the most memorable dessert we have ever sampled in Europe.

 Day 2 in Lisbon